second-state/vercel-wasm-runtime/README.md

 The only function in `api/hello.js` is classifying the object in a photo.
 It receives a jpg file and pass it as stdin stream to a spawned child process.
 The child process runs using the [wasmedge-tensorflow-lite](https://github.com/second-state/WasmEdge-tensorflow-tools) command.

-File `functions/image-classification/src/main.rs` implements the classifying logic.
-By buiding it with [rustwasmc](https://github.com/second-state/rustwasmc) with `--enable-aot` option we get `classify.so`.
+File `api/functions/image-classification/src/main.rs` implements the tensorflow-based image recognition logic.
+You can build it with the Rust `cargo` command with the `-target wasm32-wasi` option to get the `classify.wasm` file.

 We define [Custom Build](https://vercel.com/docs/runtimes?query=vercel-build#advanced-usage/advanced-node-js-usage/custom-build-step-for-node-js) in `api/pre.sh` to download the [wasmedge-tensorflow-lite command and dependent lib](https://github.com/second-state/WasmEdge-tensorflow-tools#run-wasmedge-tensorflow-tools).